morisima1410/TaskFlow/README.md

 # 🚀 TaskFlow

 ### Plan • Track • Complete

-TaskFlow is a modern and professional **Task Management Web Application** built to help users organize, track, and complete their tasks efficiently.
+TaskFlow is a modern and professional Task Management Web Application designed to help users organize, track, and complete their tasks efficiently.

 ## ✨ Features